 To meet the Amsterdam II criteria for HNPCC, all three of the following historical elements must be present:

-Patients meeting these criteria should have their tumor tissue tested for MSI, a DNA abnormality.
+Patients meeting these criteria should have their tumor tissue tested for MSI, a DNA abnormality; however, most commercial and hospital pathology laboratories now routinely do this test on all colorectal adenocarcinoma specimens.
 If MSI is present, genetic testing for specific HNPCC mutations is indicated.
 Other authorities use additional criteria (eg, Bethesda criteria) to initiate MSI testing.
 If MSI testing is not available locally, the patient should be referred to an appropriate center.

 Patients with confirmed HNPCC require ongoing screening for other cancers.
 For endometrial cancer, annual endometrial aspiration or transvaginal ultrasound is recommended.
 For ovarian cancer, options include annual transvaginal ultrasound and serum CA 125 levels.
 Prophylactic hysterectomy and oophorectomy are also options.
 Urinalysis may be used to screen for renal tumors.